Go to top button

 All legal units belonging to a multinational enterprise groups are profiled and included in an enterprise

-Multinational enterprise group (with Global decision centre in my country)
+Multinational enterprise group (with Global decision centre in MT)

 Some missing information